Stephen-Adom/tdd-project/README.md

 In order to run this project you need:

-- Git installed in the desktop
+- Git installed on the desktop
 - Code editor of your choice i.e.; Visual Studio Code
 - RUBY
-- Terminal of your choice i.e; Git Bash or CMD or Terminal
+- Terminal of your choice i.e.; Git Bash or CMD or Terminal

 ### Setup

-Clone this [repository](repo:https://github.com/Stephen-Adom/tdd-project) to your desired folder.
+Clone this [repository](https://github.com/Stephen-Adom/tdd-project) to your desired folder.

 ### Install